The Smile Studios Dental Group Practice Policies

 Antibacterial-based hand rubs/gels can be used instead of hand-washing between patients during surgery sessions if the hands appear visibly clean.
 They should be applied using the same techniques as for hand washing.
 The product recommendations for the maximum number of applications should not be exceeded.
 If hands become ‘sticky’, they must be washed using liquid soap.

 At the end of each session and following hand washing, apply the hand cream provided to counteract dryness.
 Do not use hand cream under gloves; it can encourage the growth of micro-organisms.

 Personal Protective Equipment

-Training in the correct use of PPE is included in the staff induction programmes, which can be found in induction program.
-All staff receives updates in its use and when new PPE is introduced into the practice.
+Training in the correct use of PPE is included in the staff induction programs, which can be found in the induction program.
+All staff receive updates on its use and when new PPE is introduced into the practice.

 PPE includes protective clothing, disposable clinical gloves, plastic disposable aprons, face masks, and eye protection.
 In addition, household gloves must be worn when handling and manually cleaning contaminated instruments Footwear must be fully enclosed and in good order.

 Staff involved in decontamination and clinical work have evidence of current immunization for Hepatitis B